metrorailings/OwlBlog/content/posts/2022-super-bowl-prep.md

 Philadelphia's offense found success largely by running the ball, although a few timely passes to A.J.
 Brown helped them sustain drives that ultimately ended in a score.

 ***

+Jacksonville played Kansas several weeks later, before their bye when they managed to pivot to a higher level.
+So the game can be seen as a somewhat fair comparison to the Philadelphia game earlier in the season.

+The Chiefs pass rush has been impressing for the most part.
+Not only have a number of their blitzes managed to hit home, but all of their key pass rushers have made impact plays at one point or another.
+In the first half alone, George Karlaftis batted down two passes, Carlos Dunlap and Khalen Saunders each sacked the quarterback once, and Chris Jones disrupted a few plays by throwing his weight around in the trenches.